MatAtBread/nodent/README.md

 Changelog
 =========
+29Nov13: Handle the case where we want to chain async-functions.
+See "Return Mapping" below.

 27Nov13: Change from delegation to prototype inheritance to expose un-nodented http/http functions.
 Add warning about duplicate augmentation of EventEmitter.wait()

 25Nov13: Added support for Source Maps to allow for NoDentJS debugging.
 At present, it seems impossible to enable it for both Node and Web use (although for web use, it would be much more efficient to pre-compile the files) so it it named for Node.
 In the node-inspector debug session, each processed file will appear twice: under it's usual name as NoDent source, and also under "xxx.js.nodent" which is the compiled output.
 Take care stepping as the node-inspector "step over" does not skip to the next line in the file, but the next executable statement, which is not the same thing in a nodent source file.